 3 Common Cabinet Construction Elements & Methods

 Similar to cabinet design styles, cabinet construction methods are left up to the manufacturer.
-In addition to knowing some key terms (which we’ve highlighted below), it’s important to know that cabinet construction can affect the level of quality, durability, and longevity of cabinets.
+In addition to knowing some key terms, it’s important to know that cabinet construction can affect the quality, durability, and longevity of cabinets.

 All About Overlays